felixhol/felixhol.github.io/pages/03Team.md

 Wrangler of mosquitoes, tamer of viruses, and brewer of microbes &mdash; Emilie is figuring out how viruses and bacteria change the ways mosquitoes behave.

 **Gregory Murray**\
-Wild mosquito hunter, fearless field ecologist, and budding maker/hacker &mdash; Greg is a collector of the finest mosquito pictures and tries to computationally extract the wisdom of the crowds from buzzing cages.
+Poet, wild mosquito hunter, fearless field ecologist, and budding maker/hacker &mdash; Greg is a collector of the finest mosquito pictures and tries to computationally extract the wisdom of the crowds from buzzing cages.

 **Clayton Ellington**\
 Traveling engineer, underground explorer, and microfluidic master &mdash; Clay creates the next generation of behavioral assays for biting insects.